Mint-System/Odoo-Wiki/Odoo-App-Product-Name-Sequence.md

 # Odoo App: Product Name Sequence

-## Generate product name with sequence
+## Generate product name

 Product will have the default name `New`.
-If nothing else is set and the product form is save or updated, then the product template sequence will be called.
+If nothing else is set and the product form is saved or updated, then the product template sequence will be called and set as name.

 ![Odoo App Product Name Sequence Generate](assets/Odoo%20App%20Product%20Name%20Sequence%20Generate.gif)